whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 So work with others to form a healthy community, making it as beautiful as you can while living under the imposed laws of your unhealthy nation.
 Even if nothing bigger ever happens, it will be good and worth the effort.
 And if the time is ever ripe for all the communities to come together to form a sovereign healthy nation, the community you help build will have an important role to play.

-#### Hold Good Boundaries to Keep Selfishness Out
+### Hold Good Boundaries to Keep Selfishness Out

-Many people don't learn to hold good boundaries in unhealthy nations because their laws are imposed on them and they're not allowed to uphold the laws they live by.
-People can learn to tolerate inappropriate behavior towards themselves, or act hurtfully towards others and not notice or not care.
+In unhealthy nations, many people don't learn to hold good boundaries in their personal life.
+People can learn to tolerate inappropriate behavior towards themselves, or act hurtfully towards others and not notice or not care.**

+This is because people in unhealthy nations are not allowed to set the boundaries they live by.
+Laws are imposed on them and they're not allowed to uphold them, meaning most people live within boundaries that others choose and enforce.
+When children are raised to be obedient, they are trained not to have good personal boundaries and instead accept the boundaries, or rules, that authority figures give them.
+Much of the spiritual growth required to live in a healthy community involves learning how to hold good boundaries.**

 For many people, selfishness seems normal and unremarkable, but it is a poison for healthy communities and nations.
-To avoid selfishness, your community must learn to hold good boundaries.
+To avoid selfishness, your community must learn to hold good boundaries too.

 Many people are not ready to live in healthy communities for various reasons.
 Some people won't see the value in them.
 Infiltrators will pretend to want community but actually try to sabotage it.
 Others will want community but aren't really committed to the depth of personal growth needed to show up in a good way.
 These people need to be prevented from joining the community, or evicted if they are allowed in, at least until they change their ways.